fmalmeida/ngs-preprocess/README.md

 ## About

-ngs-preprocess is an easy to use nextflow docker-based pipeline that uses state-of-the-art software for quality check and pre-processing ngs reads of Illumina, Pacbio and Oxford Nanopore Technologies and has only two dependencies: [Docker](https://www.docker.com/) and [Nextflow](https://github.com/nextflow-io/nextflow).
+ngs-preprocess is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
+It uses Docker/Singularity containers making installation trivial and results highly reproducible.
+It is an easy to use pipeline that uses state-of-the-art software for quality check and pre-processing ngs reads of Illumina, Pacbio and Oxford Nanopore Technologies.

 It wraps up the following software:

 | Step | tools |
 | :--- | :---- |